Skip to main content

 How do I know if my diet is affecting my testosterone?
 Get tested.
 A blood panel measuring total testosterone, free testosterone, and estradiol gives you a baseline.
 Make dietary changes, retest in 8 to 12 weeks, and compare.
 That is the only way to know with certainty whether dietary changes are moving the needle for you.

-TRT Side Effects: What’s Normal and What Needs Medical Attention
+TRT Side Effects: What’s Normal, What Needs Monitoring, and When to Call a Provider

 Most men researching testosterone replacement therapy ask the same question before they book a consultation: what are the side effects?